-Many times, doctors also behave like their patients, when they ask for investment products from bankers, Insurance agents, or Mutual funds distributors, without giving a thought on the actual requirement or in medical terms, without a proper diagnosis.
+Many times, doctors also behave like their patients, when they ask for investment products from bankers, Insurance agents, or Mutual funds distributors, without giving a thought to the actual requirement or in medical terms, without a proper diagnosis.
 (Read: When & How Doctors behave like their patients?)

 The main reason for this is the busiest profession they are in and with no finance background, sometimes they are not aware that there are financial professionals in the market who can holistically guide them on their money management.